AccelByte/accelbyte-csharp-sdk/docs/custom_operation.md

 # Add Custom Operation into AccelByte SDK

 ## Background
-Majority of C# Server SDK codes are generated from [spec json files](../spec) using codegen tools.
-Any attemp to customize C# Server SDK must avoid editing files that are marked as `DO NOT EDIT`.
+Majority of C# Extend SDK codes are generated from [spec json files](../spec) using codegen tools.
+Any attemp to customize C# Extend SDK must avoid editing files that are marked as `DO NOT EDIT`.
-Also it is best practice to extend the functionality of C# Server SDk by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading C# Server SDK.
+Also it is best practice to extend the functionality of C# Extend SDK by inherit the base classes or add new implementation for partial classes to ensure less complications when upgrading C# Extend SDK.

 ## How to Create a Custom Operation
 In this guide, we will explain on how to create a custom operation for custom endpoint and integrate it into SDK core.